Up to 35% off Raised Beds

 All parts of the Oleander plant are poisonous due to their content of oleandrin, cornerin and other cardiac Glycosides.

-• Plant Size: 3-20 feet, depending on the variety
+height height 3-20 feet, depending on the variety

-Don’t shy away from this heat-loving plant called Oleander if you live in the northern United States.
-It blooms from spring through fall in Zone 8, and it grows evergreen in Zones 8-10.
+Don’t shy away from this heat-loving plant called oleander if you live in the northern United States.
+It blooms from spring through fall in zone 8, and it grows evergreen in zones 8-10.
 It has long green leaves that grow thick and frilly vase-shaped flowers in small clusters.
 You’ll find it in several shades of pink, red, and white.

-Common in the Mediterranean, Oleander tolerates salt spray well and prefers full sun.
+Common in the Mediterranean, oleander tolerates salt spray well and prefers full sun.
 It’s used to alkaline, sandy soil but adapts to different soil conditions.
 Just water it when the topsoil gets dry.

 Orange Jasmine